-From the end of the current US 74 Laurinburg-Maxton Bypass near Alma, to just before its intersection with Interstate 95 near Lumberton, US 74 was a two lane highway prior to the fall of 2008.
-NCDOT in 2004 started construction that would reroute US 74 in this section onto a "4-lane divided facility on new location" south of the existing highway.
-The new mileposts and signage installed along the road near Maxton since then indicated I-74 would be the primary route upon completion.1 The project was listed in the NCDOT 2009-2015 STIP as Number R-513.(2) Construction, originally scheduled to start in 2007, was pushed up to late 2004 with NCDOT borrowing funds that were to be paid back out of program accounts when the project was completed.
+From the end of the current US 74 Laurinburg-Maxton Bypass near Alma, to a few miles beyond its intersection with Interstate 95 near Lumberton, I-74 uses the 'American Indian Highway' a freeway opened in 2008.
+The freeway also carries US 74, which had used a two lane highway paralleling the new road prior to opening of the freeway.
+Construction started on the I-74 freeway on November 29, 2004 though NCDOT contract documents initially only referred to it as a reroute of US 74 onto a "4-lane divided facility on new location" south of the existing highway.
+New mileposts and signage installed along the road near Maxton though confirmed that I-74 would be the primary route upon completion.1 The project was listed in the NCDOT 2009-2015 STIP as Number R-513.2 Construction, originally scheduled to start in 2007, was pushed up to late 2004 with NCDOT borrowing funds that were to be paid back out of program accounts when the project was completed.
 The contract for the project was awarded in two parts on November 5, 2004.
 The first part was constructing 11 miles of the freeway from Henry Berry Road southeast of Pembroke to NC 41 south of Lumberton.
 The second part was building the remaining 8 miles from Pembroke to the end of the US 74 Laurinburg-Maxton Bypass in Alma.
-Construction started on November 29, 2004.
 The project included building a new cloverleaf interchange with I-95 (Exit 13) 1/2 mile south of the existing US 74 exit (Exit 14), which was eliminated at the end of construction and, in anticipation, the southbound I-95 on-ramp and northbound off-ramp were permanently closed to traffic on October 31, 2006.2

 I-74/US 74 East at Alternate US 74: Using Off-Ramp from East Alt.
 US 74 (July 2015)